theimpossibleastronaut/rmw/README.md

 The time of the last automatic purge check is stored in `purge-time`, located in $HOME/.local/share/rmw (or $XDG_DATA_HOME/rmw).

-== -e, --empty ==
+You can use '-vvg' to see when the remaining files will expire.

+-o, --orphaned            check for orphaned files (maintenance)

+This option is intended primarily for devlopers.
+Orphans should only happen while testing code changes, or if there's a bug released with rmw or another program that interfaces with your waste folders.

+-f, --force               allow purging of expired files

+rmw will refuse to purge files or directories if they contain non-writable subdirectories.
+You can use -f 2 times if you ever see a message that tells you "permission denied; directory still contains files" (e.g. rwm -ffg).

-Completely empty (purge) all waste folders
+-e, --empty               completely empty (purge) all waste folders -r, -R, --recursive       option used for compatibility with rm

-== -u, --undo ==

-Restores files that were last rmw'ed.
-No arguments for `-u` are necessary.
-The list of files that were last rmw'ed is stored in `mrl`, located in
-$HOME/.local/share/rmw (or $XDG_DATA_HOME/rmw).
+                          (recursive operation is enabled by default) -v, --verbose             increase output messages
+-w, --warranty            display warranty
+-V, --version             display version and license information

+=== Restoring ===

-== -z, --restore ==
+-z, --restore <wildcard filename(s) pattern> (e.g. ~/.local/share/Waste/files/foo*)

 To restore a file, or multiple files, specify the path to them in the
 <WASTE>/files folder (wildcards ok).

-e.g. 'rmw -z ~/.local/share/Waste/files/foo*'
+    rmw -z ~/.local/share/Waste/files/foo*

 If a file or directory already exist at the same location and with the same name, the item being restored will have a time/date string (formatted as "_%H%M%S-%y%m%d") appended to it (e.g.
 'foo_164353-210508').

+-s, --select              select files from list to restore

+This will bring up an interactive list of files in your waste folders.
+You can use the left/right cursor keys to switch between one waste folder and another.
+You can select multiple files to restore at once, then press enter to restore them.

+-u, --undo-last           undo last ReMove

+Restores files that were last rmw'ed.
+No arguments for `-u` are necessary.
+The list of files that were last rmw'ed is stored in `mrl`, located in $HOME/.local/share/rmw (or $XDG_DATA_HOME/rmw).

+-m, --most-recent-list    list most recently rmw'ed files

-== -f, --force ==
+== Configuration File ==

-rmw will refuse to purge directories if they contain non-writable subdirectories.
-You can use -f 2 times if you ever see a message that tells you "permission denied; directory still contains files" (e.g. rwm -ffg).
+Waste folders will be created automatically (Except for when the ',removable' option is used; see below) e.g., if '$HOME/.local/share/Waste' is uncommented in the config file, these 3 directories will be created:

+    $HOME/.local/share/Waste
+    $HOME/.local/share/Waste/files
+    $HOME/.local/share/Waste/info

+If one of the WASTE folders is on removable media, then the user has the option of appending ',removable'.

+If a folder has ',removable' appended to it, rmw will not try to create it; it must be initially created manually.
+When rmw runs, it will check to see if the folder exists (which means the removable media containing the folder is currently mounted).
+If rmw can't find the folder, it is assumed the media containing the folder isn't mounted and that folder will not be used for the current run of rmw.

+With the media mounted, once you manually create the waster folder for that device (e.g. ".Trash-$UID") and run rmw, it will automatically create the two required sub-directories "Trash-$UID/info" and ".Trash-$UID/files".
+The directory you create must match what's included in your config file:

+    e.g.: WASTE=/mnt/flash/.Trash-$UID, removable

 ```